gianniliveraro/ML_Strangeness/README.md

 ```
 this creates an environment (called "ML_Env") with miniconda to run python codes for ML analysis.

+3. Log out from your account and log in again.

-3. Activate the ML_Env environment with:
+4. Activate the ML_Env environment with:
 ```c
      conda activate ML_Env
 ```